About Me

 Undergraduate Research Support Scheme - Warwick, UK, Dec 2021 [poster]

-FIDLE: Formation Introduction au Deep Learning - CNRS, FR, 2021 [virtual workshop]
+FIDLE: Formation Introduction au Deep Learning - CNRS, FR, 2021 [workshop]